viamrobotics/docs/docs/try-viam/faq.md

 The Location **must** be "Rover Rental".
 {{% /alert %}}

-## Which Organization does this robot belong to?
+## Which organization does this robot belong to?

-Your robot belongs to the [Organization](/program/app-usage/#navigating-organizations) you were in when you made the request.
+Your robot belongs to the [organization](/program/app-usage/#navigating-organizations) you were in when you made the request.

 ## Can I share this Location with a friend to work on the robot together?

-Sure, you can [invite other users to your Organization](/program/app-usage/#managing-locations-and-sub-locations) to collaborate on your robot.
+Sure, you can [invite other users to your organization](/program/app-usage/#managing-locations-and-sub-locations) to collaborate on your robot.
 As members of your organization, those users have full control of your robot.
 Another collaboration option is to use screen sharing in a Zoom or Webex session.